pns-si5-dsl/ArduinoML-team-e/README.md

 - Create your own Main :

-You can add a main in your class like below and the resulting code will be printed in the console.
+You can add a main in your class like below.
+When running, the resulting code will be printed in the console.
 ```java
 @ArduinoML()
 public class MyApplication extends EmbeddedApplication {